jvicrosario1106/jvicrosario1106/README.md

 ### 📖 About Me

 - A Full Stack Software Engineer 💻
-- 👀 I’m interested and passionate to learn Software Development using Javascript, Python, Go and other tools or Frameworks as well as Machine Learning, Analytics, DevOps, Backend and Frontend Development
+- 👀 I’m interested and passionate to learn Software Development using Javascript,Typescript, Python, Go and other tools or Frameworks as well as Machine Learning, Analytics, DevOps, Backend and Frontend Development

 - 📞 How to reach me